-Posh Picnics in London
+Posh Picnics From The Best London Deli

-La Piece De Resistance – Dinner by Heston
+Michelin Food In London – Dinner by Heston

 So, I’ve shared some London food gems with you my friends, and all places I wouldn’t hesitate to take my most critical of foodie-friends (who shall remain nameless, but you know the type – never compliment your cooking, always name-drop their latest extravagant nosh-up, call the chefs by their Christian names).
-Well, if you need a retort then book yourselves a table at Heston’s (see what I did there) at the Mandarin Oriental in Knightsbridge.
+Well, if you need a retort then book yourselves a table at Heston’s at the Mandarin Oriental in Knightsbridge.
 ‘Dinner‘ ranks number 7 in the Worlds Best Restaurants this year and it’s really easy to see why.
 The menu is inspired by the History of British cuisine – contemporary takes on old recipes which show that our obsession with food is not just a modern marvel.
 Every mouthful will leave you humming with delight and wonderment at how something can taste so good, and that’s just the bread they bring you to nibble on as you wait on the ultimate dining experience!
 You may well be surrounded by rich Chinese business men and their bag-laiden teenage daughters, only here to pick up their new horse-hair Manolos, but Dinner doesn’t request that you own half a football club.
 Of course it’s high-end and you probably want to dress up but the staff are gracious and don’t differentiate, there are still many diners there for special occasions who wouldn’t ordinarily be so lavish and this is much respected.

 A 3 course lunch from their set lunch menu costs £40 (available Monday – Friday) and the á la carte considerably more, but I promise you it’s worth every penny.
 This is the seventh best restaurant in the world!